Ranko Popović: Austria and Japan

 Between 2002 and 2006, Popović served as player-manager of Austrian lower league sides TuS FC Arnfels and SV Pachern.
 He subsequently moved to Japan in the summer of 2006, assisting his compatriot Mihailo Petrović at Sanfrecce Hiroshima for over a year.

 Serbia

-In early 2008, Popović returned to his homeland and took charge of Serbian League Vojvodina club Zlatibor Voda.
+In early 2008, Popović returned to his homeland to take charge of Serbian League Vojvodina club Zlatibor Voda.
 He led them to promotion to the Serbian First League, before they merged with Spartak Subotica.
 In May 2009, Popović was replaced by Slavko Vojičić.

 Return to Japan

 In July 2009, Popović accepted an offer to coach J League club Oita Trinita, which had experienced 14 consecutive defeats in the season.
 In his first six matches, the team only won once, but in the last 10 matches of the season, it did not lose once (five wins and five draws).
 This result earned him an offer to coach the team for the next season, but the team nearly went bankrupt and his contract had to be canceled.

 In December 2010, Popović was appointed manager of Machida Zelvia.
 He subsequently went on to become manager of some of the most recognized clubs in Japan, including FC Tokyo and Cerezo Osaka.